OAKVISUALZ/Breast-Cancer-Prediction/README.md

 - **Accuracy**: ~95%
 - Effective separation between malignant and benign classes based on the provided features.

----

 ## Usage

 - **Medical Diagnosis**: Assists healthcare professionals in early detection of breast cancer.
 - **Educational**: Provides an example for learning machine learning techniques and applications in healthcare.
 - **Research**: Can be extended with other models or datasets for further experimentation.

----

-## Contributing

-We welcome contributions to improve this project!
-To contribute:
-1. Fork the repository.
-2. Create a new branch.
-3. Commit your changes.
-4. Submit a pull request.

-For more details, see `CONTRIBUTING.md`.

----

-## License

-This project is distributed under the MIT License.
-See `LICENSE` for more information.

----

-Feel free to explore, modify, and enhance the project.
-Your feedback is valuable!